qsimeon/worm-data-preprocess/preprocess/README.md

 # Module Information

 This repository contains the functions used to preprocess the open-source calcium imaging data for neural activity analysis.
-The datasets are preprocessed and organized in a standard manner, making them ready to be used for various tasks such as neural network training, data analysis, and visualization.

 ## File Structure

 The submodule consists of the following files:
+- `_config.py`: Contains configuration settings and parameters for preprocessing.

-- `_main.py`: Contains the pipeline for preprocessing the data as specified in the configuration file.
+- `_main.py`: Contains the overarching logic for preprocessing the data as specified in the configuration file.
-- `_utils.py`: Contains utility functions and classes for data processing.
+- `_utils.py`: Contains a number of main utility functions for beginning preprocessing.
 - `_pkg.py`: Contains the necessary imports for the submodule.
+- `preprocess/_base_preprocessors.py`: Contains the base preprocessing classes from which all dataset-specific preprocessors inherit their methods.
+- `preprocess/_neural.py`: Contains all the neural-specific preprocessors (unconcerned with connectome data).
+- `preprocess/_helpers.py`: Contains helper functions used across different preprocessing classes.

 ## Usage

-To use the submodule, follow these steps:

-1. Install the required Python dependencies as explained in the `setup` folder.
-2. Modify the configuration file in `configs/submodule/preprocess.yaml` as desired (see the explanation of each parameter in the configs submodule README).
-3. Run the main pipeline: `python main.py +submodule=preprocess`.
-4. The processed dataset will be saved in pickle format in the `data/processed/neural` folder.
-5. Load the preprocessed data using our `data` submodule and have fun!
+TODO:

 ## Datasets